Making SSL connections with Curl

 curl --insecure [options] [URL]

-How use a self-signed certificate with Curl?
+How to use a self-signed certificate with a Curl?

 1. Download and save the self-signed certificate.